-Participants enrolled in Bronze Medallion will learn a variety of different lifesaving techniques and skills.
-An elementary skill to lifesaving is throwing a buoyant aid to a troubled swimmer.
-In this component of Bronze Medallion candidates will demonstrate accuracy in throwing buoyant aids.
-Participants must throw a distance of 8 meters placing the aid within 1 meter of the centre of a target three times out of four.
+Participants enrolled in Bronze Medallion Corse will learn a variety of different lifesaving techniques and skills.
+An elementary skill of lifesaving is throwing a buoyant aid to a troubled swimmer.
+In this component of Bronze, Medallion candidates will demonstrate accuracy in throwing buoyant aids.
+Participants must throw a distance of 8 meters placing the aid within 1 meter of the center of a target three times out of four.
 The purpose of this activity is to demonstrate accuracy in throwing buoyant aids.
 The material posted on this page is for information purposes only.
 To learn lifesaving techniques and skills take a Bronze Medallion course through the Lifesaving Society.

-To successfully complete this Bronze Medallion component candidates must:
+To successfully complete this Bronze Medallion Course component candidates must:

-- Throw the aid within 1 meter of centre of the target.
+- Throw the aid within 1 meter of the center of the target.

-- Have a accuracy of hitting within the above range 3 out of 4 times.
+- Have an accuracy of hitting within the above range 3 out of 4 times.

-- This activity can be performed on land but preferably on a aquatic setting.
+- This activity can be performed on land but preferably in an aquatic setting.

 - A volunteer or human target should not be used.

 - Candidates should aim in front of the target as the intent is for the aid to land within the grasp of the victim.

 - Candidates will have the opportunity to use a variety of different aids with or without lines.